 - the severe weather shelter (i.e. bathroom facilities) at the Soccer Complex Pavilion

 - NOTE: Since lightning is attracted to tall objects (such as trees) and easily transmits through metal (such as bleachers), do not seek shelter under a nearby tree nor near a bleacher!
 It's not worth it!

 - Games may resume after at least 30-minutes have passed since a lightning strike.
 AYSO staff members will sound the "all-clear" signal in such situations and play will resume as designated by the game referee.
 As such, parents are encouraged to keep their players at the complex until the regular conclusion-time of the game.

 In the event that tornados are forming in the area, all players, coaches, referees and family members shall comply with the same safety protocol as defined by the AYSO Lightning procedures.
-The only noteable exception is that games cancelled as a result of tornado watches/warnings will typically not be resumed.
+The only notable exception is that games canceled as a result of tornado watches/warnings will typically not be resumed.

 Games are played when it's hot, subject to the discretion of the Referee or other AYSO official:

 - Heat Index under 95° - games on (normal play)

 - Heat Index 95° to 99° - games on (2-minute break every 15 minutes)